Cacti/documentation/How-To-Poller-5-to-1-min.md

 - PHP binary is **/usr/local/bin/php**
 - RRD files are in **/usr/local/share/cacti/rra**
 - Poller is running by user **cacti**
+- **Not structured RRDfile paths** (Configuration->Settings-> Data -> Structured RRDfile Paths).
+With structured path you will have more works with splice rrd files.
+You need change splice script.
 - Crontab row looks like
 ```shell
 */5    *       *       *       *       cacti   /usr/local/bin/php /usr/local/share/cacti/poller.php 2>&1
 ```

-Expecting **Not structured RRDfile paths** (Configuration->Settings-> Data -> Structured RRDfile Paths).
-With structured path you will have more works with splice rrd files.
-You need change splice script.

 ## Backup your Cacti